National Finals - Impromptu Speaking

-The Public Speaking Bee Finals will be held for the Senior level ONLY:
+The Impromptu Speaking Bee Finals will be held for the Senior level ONLY:

-- A 1st rank winner at the National Finals of the North South Foundation senior public speaking bee is not eligible for competing in this and future North South Foundation spelling contests.
+- A 1st rank winner at the National Finals of the North South Foundation Impromptu Speaking contest is not eligible for competing in this and future Impromptu Speaking contests conducted by the Foundation.

 Winners and Ranks: